panchul/workspace/README.md

     * Clones, among other things, sb_erl repo
 * sbsc1 - a generic sandbox for Scala development.
     * Clones, among other things, sb_scala repo
+* sbshell1 - a generic sandbox for shell script development.
+    * Clones, among other things, sb_shell repo
+* sbperl1 - a generic sandbox for Perl development.
+    * Clones, among other things, sb_perl repo

 Other sandbox repositories could be provisioned on these boxes.
 For example,